T

 landmark

-Antoni Gaudí's unfinished basilica, a UNESCO World Heritage site and an iconic symbol of Barcelona.
-Its unique architecture and intricate facades are awe-inspiring.
+Antoni Gaudí's unfinished basilica is an iconic symbol of Barcelona, renowned for its unique architecture and intricate facades.

-• Book tickets online well in advance to secure your spot and avoid queues.
+• Book tickets online weeks in advance to secure your spot and preferred time.

-• Consider an audio guide to understand the symbolism and history.
+• Consider an audio guide for a deeper understanding of the symbolism.

 2. Midday